 Why the Conservancy Selected This Site

-This site was a generous donation from Phyllis Reynolds to honor her late husband, Max Reynolds, Jr. The land has been revered for its natural wonders since the Reynolds’ earliest relatives first set foot here.
+This preserve was a generous donation from Phyllis Reynolds to honor her late husband, Max Reynolds, Jr, the the nephew of George Shiras III.
+The land has been revered for its natural wonders since the Reynolds’ earliest relatives first set foot here.
 The family goes back as far as Peter White, one of the earliest founders of the city of Marquette.
-White first acquired the property and built his wilderness camp there in the early 1800s.
-Later, White’s son-in-law George Shiras III used the lake to successfully test his newly invented method of photographing wildlife at night.
-Laughing Whitefish Lake became famous when the pictures were featured at the 1900 World Exposition in Paris and in National Geographic magazine as the first night photos of wildlife ever taken in the world.
-Max Reynolds, Jr. was the nephew of George Shiras III.
+White first acquired the property and built his wilderness camp in the early 1800s.
+Later, White’s son-in-law George Shiras III successfully tested his newly invented method of photographing wildlife at night here.
+Laughing Whitefish Lake became famous when the pictures won prizes at the 1900 World Exposition in Paris and the 1904 Louisiana Purchase Exposition in St. Louis.
+In 1906 National Geographic Magazine devoted an issue to his photos.

 What the Conservancy Has Done/Is Doing

 The preserve has a self-guided “George Shiras III Discovery Trail” through a portion of the preserve.
 This trail is a mile long loop with an accompanying interpretive brochure which describes plants, animals and historical markers of interest along the route.
 Visitors can also see better views of Laughing Whitefish Lake thanks to volunteer help in building an observation platform along the trail.

 While the Conservancy usually prohibits dogs on nature preserves, an exception was made for the UP 200, a qualifying race for the Iditarod.